valentin-marquez/LethalMissions/README.md

 7. **OutOfTimeLeaveBeforeCertainHour:** Escape before a specific hour to avoid the dangers of the moon.

-8. **UseRandomTeleporter:** Utilize a random teleporter to navigate space.

 9. **ObtainGenerator:** Acquire a special generator to power critical systems.

-10. **NoMissions:** A placeholder for certain conditions when no specific mission type is assigned.

 ## Changelog